• Skip to primary navigation

 How to Make Champurrado

-These cold winter nights call for a nice hot mug of champurrado.
+Cold winter nights call for a nice hot mug of champurrado.
 Champurrado is a pre-Colombian drink made with fresh masa or masa harina, water, piloncillo, and Mexican chocolate.
 It is especially good with perfectly tender tamales.

 Champurrado History

-It is said that the great Aztec emperor Moctezuma Xocoyotzin enjoyed this beverage which he drank in ceremonial vessels made of gold, sweetened with agave honey, and spiced with a bit of chile.
+Before the Spanish arrived in Mexico with their cows and their milk, champurrado was made with water.
+It is said that the great Aztec emperor Moctezuma Xocoyotzin enjoyed this beverage that he drank in ceremonial vessels made of gold, sweetened with agave honey, and spiced with a bit of chile.

 Fray Bernardino de Sahagún documented the consumption of atoll or atolli which was drunk warm or cold by the indigenous people of Mexico, for breakfast or sometimes as a meal in itself.
 It was also used for medicinal and ceremonial purposes.